KarinOldbring/bloomroom/testing.md

     * When I site user interacts with the page, adds an item to the shopping bag, edits their user profile or makes in invalid input in a form for example, a message is displayed to guide the user.
 There are success, alert, error and warning messages depending on the action taken.

 6. As a site user I can create a user account.
+    * Any site user can go to My Account in the nav-bar and Register an account.
+The registration requires a unique email-address and a unique username.
+If either the email-address or the username already has been used to register an account the site user will be notified and asked to choose another.

 7. As a site user I can make purchases on the site.